EquiticeDaRandomBoi/celeste-wasm/how.md

 </Project>
 ```

-Somewhat surprisingly, all of the project code compiles without issue, but FNA is partially written in c++ and needs to be linked against its native components.
+Somewhat surprisingly, all of the project code compiles without issue, but the FNA engine is partially written in c++ and needs to be linked against its native components.
 The web target isn't officially supported by FNA, but its native components compile without issue under emscripten's opengl emulation layer.
-Fortunately, [FNA-WASM-BUILD]() does this for us
+This process is automated by [FNA-WASM-BUILD](https://github.com/r58Playz/FNA-WASM-Build).

 The archive files from the build system can be added with `<NativeFileReference>` and then will automatically get linked together with the rest of the runtime during emscripten compilation.